Policy for Articulation and Transfer Between Public Institutions of Higher Education in Rhode Island (S-6)

 A. General Education programs are determined by individual institutions, each of which has the continuing responsibility for determining the character of its own program and for its own degree purposes.
 General Education program requirements shall be clearly stated in the institutional catalog and at RI Transfers.
 Students who intend to transfer to another institution should review that institution’s general education requirements and discuss their plans with admissions counselors or advisors in their intended majors.2

-B. Students who transfer from the Community College of Rhode Island with an AA, AFA, or AS degree will be considered to have met general education requirements at Rhode Island College.
+B. Students who transfer from the Community College of Rhode Island with an AA degree will be considered to have met general education requirements at Rhode Island College.

-C. For students who do not transfer from the Community College with a transfer degree, the public institutions of higher education are expected to be both flexible and cooperative in sharing the responsibility to maximize the transferability of general education credits.
+C. For students (outside of those identified in paragraph XII.
+B above) who transfer from the Community College, the public institutions of higher education are expected to be both flexible and cooperative in sharing the responsibility to maximize the transferability of general education credits.
 The learning outcomes that have been identified from the baccalaureate institutions’ General Education programs will provide the foundation for the transfer of general education credits; the receiving institutions should be flexible in interpreting transferability with the goal of identifying 30-32 credits that transfer to address the learning outcomes.
 The baccalaureate institutions and the Community College will work together to specifically articulate how existing and future general education courses from the Community College will be applied to meeting the general education transfer goals.
 The baccalaureate institutions will develop a written chart of the shared learning outcomes within three months of the approval of the policy.

 D. The public higher education institutions will utilize the transfer database that clearly delineates transfer pathways across the public institutions to meet current and future general education learning outcomes at the baccalaureate institutions.
 Both the chart of shared learning outcomes and the transfer database of courses meeting these outcomes will be available at RI Transfers.
 For students without a transfer degree from the Community College, all courses meeting general education outcomes in the newly developed transfer database will automatically transfer and be applicable toward the General Education program at the senior institutions.
 To the greatest extent possible, the public colleges will identify courses that meet the learning outcomes at both of the baccalaureate institutions.
 These transfer students will receive an evaluation from the baccalaureate institution advising the student how the community college general education courses will apply.
 The goal is that students who complete these general education learning outcomes will have 30-32 credits applicable to general education at the public baccalaureate institutions.